 Guerrilla Gravity is a small brand with big goals.
 While most USA manufactured aluminum bike brands are happy in their niche market, the Colorado company decided to take a massive risk, setting their eyes on a seemingly impossible paradox in cycling: affordable American-made carbon bikes.
-To stick their finger in the industry’s eye even deeper, they created a modular bike platform where riders are able to buy one front triangle and mate it to anything from a short travel 29er rear end or a long travel 27.5 rear end.
-When we got the email from GG owner, Will Montague and marketing guro Big Bobby Brown we didn’t believe it either.
-The metal heads from Guerrilla Gravity invited us to Burnet, Texas to ride the new chassis at a brand new bike park.
-Luring us in with the promise of good brisket and new bikes, GG didn’t have to work very hard at getting us to pack our bags.
+To stick their finger in the industry’s eye even deeper, they created a modular bike platform where riders can buy one front triangle and mate it to anything from a short travel 29er rear end or a long travel 27.5 rear end.
+When we got the email from Guerrilla Gravity owner, Will Montague, and marketing guru Big Bobby Brown we didn’t believe it either.
+The metalheads from Guerrilla Gravity invited us to Burnet, Texas, to ride the new chassis at a brand new bike park.
+Luring us in with the promise of good brisket and new bikes, Guerrilla Gravity didn’t have to work very hard at getting us to pack our bags.

 Affordable U.S. Carbon

-Borrowed from the aerospace and the high end automotive race world, the carbon material chosen had never been used in a hollow tube shape before.
-Materials engineer and mad scientist Ben Bosworth joined GG to make the idea a reality, and together they arrived on a new carbon material, dubbed Revved.
-Short for revolutionized, the material offers a completely fresh take on both carbon resin and long fiber technology.
-Not to mention a new carbon manufacturing process.
+Borrowed from the aerospace and the high-end automotive race world, the carbon material chosen had never been used in a hollow tube shape before.
+Materials engineer and mad scientist Ben Bosworth joined Guerrilla Gravity to make the idea a reality, and together they arrived on a new carbon material, dubbed Revved.
+Short for revolutionized, the material offers a completely fresh take on both carbon resin and long fiber technology, not to mention a new carbon manufacturing process.
 Traditionally a carbon frame takes between 24-40 hours to hand lay and produce.
 When you’re building in Asia, that’s an acceptable number, but when you’re a small company in the U.S. looking to make an affordable bike, those numbers just won’t cut it.

 Guerrilla Gravity’s solution was to reinvent the production process with completely proprietary technology and machinery.
-They machined and created their own tooling and production equipment in house.
-While the team was tight lipped on their proprietary automated layup machine, they did show off their “Frame Maker 3,000,” which super heats and cools the frames in record time.
+Guerilla Gravity machined and created its own tooling and production equipment in house.
+While the team was tight-lipped on their proprietary automated layup machine, they did show off their “Frame Maker 3,000,” which superheats and cools the frames in record time.

 Unlike traditional carbon resin, Revved isn’t limited by its chemical reaction time.
-Instead GG is able to simply heat it up as fast as possible to the target temp, and cool it down as fast as possible.
-Because the resin they use is incredibly heat resilient, the process takes a fraction of the time, and gives GG the ability to powder coat their frames for a more durable finish.
+Instead, Guerrilla Gravity can simply heat it up as fast as possible to the target temp and cool it down as fast as possible.
+Because the resin they use is incredibly heat resilient, the process takes a fraction of the time.
+It gives Guerrilla Gravity the ability to powder coat their frames for a more durable finish.
 Traditional carbon has to be painted as it can’t withstand the heat of the powder coat baking process.